dart-lang/site-www/src/tools/pub/glossary.md

 ## Content hashes

-The pub.dev repository serves a sha256 hash of each package version it hosts.
+The pub.dev repository maintains a sha256 hash of each package version it hosts.
 The pub client can use this hash to validate the integrity of downloaded packages, and protect against changes on the repository.